 Local testing

-Right-click the UDTFResource class and select Run to execute the program.
-The results are displayed.
+Right-click the UDTFResource class and select Run.
+The results appear in the output panel.

 Add Resource.